60 Simple Bucket List Ideas that are Cheap (or Completely Free!)

 Writing a letter to your future self can help to lead your life in the right direction.
 Share your current thoughts on love, family, career, finances, aging, etc. and also your hopes for each of these things in the future.
 Tuck your letter away and do not open for at least five years!

 On my 40th birthday I wrote a letter to my future self.
 It is a beautiful piece about exactly how I felt at that point in my life.
 After not reading it for five years, I have now vowed to visit it on every birthday.

-Make your letter even more special by picking some pretty handmade paper and handwriting it.
+Make your letter even more special by picking some pretty paper (like this Japanese Stationary) and handwriting it.

 33. ✦ Surprise Someone